mpiorowski/mpiorowski/README.md

 I am Mat, a full stack developer focusing mainly on Typescript / Go / Rust / SvelteKit / NextJS.
 Love working with people and playing with new technologies.

 I am also the creator / CEO of the [UpSend](https://www.upsend.app), the easiest way to kick off your next project with files, images and emails.
-Feel free to try it out :).
+Feel free to try it out, as it's free!

 Trying my strengths in the Twitter/Articles world, with the idea of spreading the love for lesser-known technologies.
 You can help out by following me :)